ramos-ai/STOMP/README.md

 ### STOPM Step 4: Option Learning

-For the planning with options case we have a more severe difference.
-In our experiments we were not able to make converge the curve to the value optimal value.
-Also, in several experiments the estimative explode and reached values in the magnitude of 10e6.

-Important considerations about our planning code:

-1. In the paper it is mentioned that the vector **w** of the environment is randomly initialized and also is said that is zero initialized.
-In our implementation we consider the zero initialization
-2. The paper mentioned that 5 models were learned, one for the real option and other 4 for the primitive action, but the paper didn't explicitly tells how the primitive actions models are learned and we considered 5 linear models.
+For the planning with options case our plot is not starting at zero, but it is reaching the optimal value and have the same shape of the one presented by the authors.
+It is not 100 percent clear of what is been plotted on the paper and although the standard deviation of our plot seems huge, it is only a difference of ~0.015.

+Therefore, we consider our implementation of the paper is correct.

 | Our Implementation | Original Paper Results |
 |:-----------------:|:---------------------:|